Wolfram von Richthofen: Luftwaffe

-Richthofen studied aeronautical engineering from 1919 to 1922 at the Technical University of Hanover.
+Richthofen studied aeronautical engineering from 1919 to 1922 at the Technische Hochschule in Hanover.
 He served in Rome between 1929 and 1931 as an "informal" air attache, in violation of the disarmament clauses of the Versailles Treaty.
 Richthofen gained a Ph.D. in the subject.

 In 1933 Richthofen joined the Luftwaffe, which was commanded by his former commanding officer at JG 1, in 1918, Hermann Göring.
 By 1934 he was in charge of developing and testing new aircraft in the Technisches Amt, or Technical Service, under the overall direction of Ernst Udet.
 Although Richthofen had known Göring, having served under him in the First World War in JG 1, the two did not get along.
 They both came from aristocratic backgrounds, but Richthofen was a Silesian from Lower Silesia, a driven commander, and a good and hard working staff officer who enjoyed the company of engineers and like-minded men, while Göring was a Bavarian and a playboy who enjoyed talking about the First World War and his time as an ace and particularly enjoyed the trappings of power.
 Göring preferred men like himself, and promoted them on that basis.
 He passed over the more highly qualified Richthofen in favour of Udet, a hard drinker and playboy, who like Göring had grown up in Bavaria, to head the Technisches Amt.

 Richthofen's role was mainly concerned with aircraft procurement programs for the fledgling Luftwaffe.
 He was involved in the development of types such as the Dornier Do 23, Heinkel He 111 and Junkers Ju 86.
 In the event, only the He 111 would make a real impact during the war.
 Richthofen was following a considerably difficult assignment, stemming from a directive issued to the Reichswehr before Adolf Hitler's rise to power.
 In July 1932, the Reichswehr had been pursuing the Schnellbomber (fast bomber) concept.
 The need for modern and fast bombers was to meet the future vision of air warfare for bombers that were faster than fighter aircraft.
 These concepts became even more important when Hitler seized power and issued demands for rapid rearmament.